Static Electricity (AQA GCSE Physics)

 • An extreme example of sparking is lightning

-• In a storm, clouds move over each other causing them to become charged when electrons are transferred between them
+• In a storm, ice crystals in clouds rub against each other causing a movement of electrons between them

-• Since the ground is neutral, the negative charge jumps to meet the positive charges on the ground creating a big spark
+• Eventually, the cloud discharges a large spark as the negative charges jump to meet the positive charges on the ground

 Lightning, downloadable IGCSE & GCSE Physics revision notes